-Analysis of the water throughout 2021 resulted in no Notices of Violation related to contaminant levels.
-All lab test results in 2021 were within acceptable limits.
+Analysis of the water throughout 2024 resulted in no Notices of Violation related to contaminant levels.
+All lab test results in 2024 were within acceptable limits.
 There were no positive results for Total Coliform or E. coli.
-Volatile Organic Compounds (VOCs) and Synthetic Organic Compounds (SOCs) were not required to be tested in 2021.
-In 2017, there were no detections of VOCs or SOCs.
+Volatile Organic Compounds (VOCs) and Synthetic Organic Compounds (SOCs) were not required to be tested in 2024.
+In 2023, there were no detections of VOCs or SOCs.

-OTHER VIOLATIONS: The FSWA received two Notices of Violation in 2021 for submitting lab reports late.
+OTHER VIOLATIONS: The FSWA received two Notices of Violation in 2024, one for submitting lab reports late and one for collecting samples in the wrong month due to Leap Year.